christiangda/aws-eb-helloworld-nodejs/README.md

 ## Create initial stack

-This project provide a [deploy.sh](deploy) script to help us deploy our project and environment.
+This project provide a [deploy.sh](deploy.sh) script to help us deploy our project and environment.

 ```
 ./deploy.sh init
 ```

+It use AWS CloudFormation template locate in [deployment/cf-beanstalk.json](deployment/cf-beanstalk.json) and a config file [deployment/helloworld-conf.json](deployment/helloworld-conf.json) where you can put your own config Parameters

 ## Destroy stack

-This project provide a [deploy.sh](deploy) script to help us destroy our project and environment.
+This project provide a [deploy.sh](deploy.sh) script to help us destroy our project and environment.

 ```
 ./deploy.sh destroy